SatyamJaiswal16/Diwali-Sales-Analysis-using-Python/README.md

 🤩Diwali-Sales-Analysis-using-Python

 This project helps you analyze Diwali sale data to understand customer buying behavior using Python.
-It's perfect for beginners with no previous experience in Python or data analysis.
-The guide takes you through each step, from setting up Python and Jupyter Notebook to analyzing the data.

 ✅Features:

 -Data Importation: Import Diwali sale data from CSV files using Pandas.